mitanshu7/mitanshu7.github.io/markdown/Milvus_on_Podman.md

 # Modified:

-1. remove sudo for use with podman
+1. remove sudo for use with podman rootless

 2. add `:Z`  in the end of mapped volumes for SELinux Context Handling